 In this article

-Before you perform Instant VM Recovery, consider the following:
+Before you perform Instant Recovery, consider the following:

 - You must add the Hyper-V target host to which you want to restore machines to your backup infrastructure.